 However, they are unique to Bash and are not POSIX-compliant, which could cause compatibility issues on systems not running Bash.
 Then again, Bash is open source free software, so most users can install it if they need it.
 The lack of compatibility only forces an extra dependency and does not exclude anyone from using a script.

-How to use Bash
+How to use Bash in Linux

 Most modern Linux and Unix distributions provide a Bash shell by default.
 They do this because Bash is well-known, and it has several convenience functions that other shells don’t.